-Just because we love oversized everything does not mean that we don’t appreciate the smaller things in life!
-These delicate DIY paper holly boughs by paper flower artist Tiffany Holloway of Nectar Hollow, are so realistic I had to make sure I wasn’t still dreaming of sugar plums and snowflakes.
+These DIY crepe paper holly boughs are the perfect holiday decoration.
 They are super versatile as well.
 You could make an arrangement, incorporate them into a garland, stick them in a tree, or just dance around with one in each hand spreading Christmas cheer.
-I placed individual boughs in vintage glass bottles I found at a vintage store (for about a $1 a piece!) and placed them on my mantle at home.
+I placed individual boughs in vintage glass bottles I found at a vintage store (for about $1 apiece!) and placed them on my mantel at home.
 It’s my one Christmas decoration of the year and I love, love, love them!
 This DIY paper holly tutorial will take you step by step through the process and soon you’ll be up to your knees in this festive greenery.

 - Crepe paper: 2 shades of green (one slightly lighter than the other), red, and dark brown.
 I used Moss Green from here and Cypress, Cranberry, and Caffe from Lia Griffith (or the assorted from here)

 - 3 20 gauge floral wire stems, found here